-We have audited the accompanying financial statements of the National Council of the Churches of Christ in the U.S.A. (the Council), which comprise the statement of financial position as of December 31, 2015 and the related statements of activities and cash flows for the eighteen month period then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the National Council of the Churches of Christ in the U.S.A. (the Council), which comprise the statement of financial position as of December 31, 2016 and the related statements of activities and cash flows for the year then ended, and the related notes to the financial statements.